You can use your mobile, tablet or any other device if your telco has an agreement with an overseas network. This is ‘international roaming’.

 - how much they charge for international roaming services.
 Check the rates for calls, data, message services, texts and any other services you want to use overseas

 - how to turn off international roaming or turn off data while you are overseas

 - how to check your usage while you are overseas to avoid going over a limit

 - Avoid pay-as-you-go roaming.
 Some telcos sell pre-paid international roaming packs, specific international roaming plans or day passes.

 - Turn off the auto-update settings for apps on your smart device.

-- Where it is available, use free wi-fi in shops, hotels or public places so you don’t have to rely on roaming services.
+- Where it is available and appropriate, use free wi-fi in shops, hotels or public places so you don’t have to rely on roaming services.

-- If you can change the SIM card in your phone, buy a SIM for overseas travellers.
+- If you can change the SIM card in your phone, buy a local (your destination) prepaid SIM for overseas travellers.
 This will have a data limit and its own phone number.

 - Remember, text messages are usually cheaper than phone calls or data.